 6.3 What are some quick ways to cook chicken breast?

-Quick cooking methods include grilling, sautéing, or using an instant pot, all of which can produce delicious results in under 30 minutes.
+Grilling, sautéing, or using an instant pot can have chicken ready in under 30 minutes.

 6.4 Are there vegetarian alternatives to chicken breast meal prep?